CoolMan-Al/rpi-collection/README.md

     - 3x M-M Jumper Wires

 - Sense HAT <br/>
-(Note: All colors are done up to 100 instead of 255 to reduce the brightness)
+(Note: All colors are coded up to 100 instead of 255 to reduce the brightness)
   - Scripts:
     - Binary Clock
     - Joystick Drawing